 While Shimano’s GRX RX570’s may not have the flashy carbon rims of other wheelsets on this list, this wheelset does offer excellent performance at a much more digestible price than other higher-performing gravel wheelsets.

-This wheelset includes a sturdy yet relatively lightweight design that makes the RX570s effective on everything to paved surfaces to rough fire roads to smooth singletrack.
+This wheelset includes a sturdy yet relatively lightweight design that makes the RX570s effective on everything from paved surfaces to rough fire roads to smooth singletrack.
 And while the aluminum body makes for a much bumpier ride than carbon rims, these are gravel wheels, so the low pressure wider tires that you’ll be mounting on them will handle plenty of the shock absorption duties.

 Santa Cruz Reserve 25